 If you are experiencing discomfort in your mouth or tooth, don’t let fear keep you from getting it treated.
-Baltimore endodontist Aurelia Vanderburg is a specialist in root canal procedures.
-Her gentle touch and use of advanced technology ensures that your dental treatments are pain-free.
+Our endodontist in Baltimore MD is a specialist in root canal procedures.
+His gentle touch and use of advanced technology ensure that your dental treatments are pain-free.
 Yes, even your root canal.

 Can You Save My Tooth?

 Yes!
 A root canal will save the structure of your tooth, and enable you to eat, speak and smile normally.
-Dr. Vanderburg will determine if a root canal is the right treatment for you after an oral exam of your teeth and gums.
+Dr. Patel will determine if a root canal is a right treatment for you after an oral exam of your teeth and gums.

-If Dr. Vanderburg determines that your tooth damage is too severe, she may recommend other treatment options.
-The best and most effective option to replace a tooth is with a dental implant.
+If Dr. Patel determines that your tooth damage is too severe, he may recommend other treatment options.
+The best and most effective option is to extract the tooth and replace it with a dental implant.
 A dental implant procedure replaces a damaged or missing tooth with a natural-looking permanent restoration.

 Your tooth is made up of several layers.
 The outer protective enamel, a sensitive layer of dentin, and an inner pulp that contains the components referred to as the “nerve”.

-A cavity, crack, or injury opens a pathway for bacteria to the delicate dentin and pulp.
+This pathway will expose the pulp making it susceptible to an infection from the bacteria.
 If infection occurs, blood flow to the tooth increases, creating pressure, discomfort, and a problem that needs immediate attention.

 What Is A Root Canal?

 Root canals are a common procedure, and with today’s advanced anesthetics, are quite comfortable.
-We simply clean out the diseased canal, fill it with a biologically-inert substance, and seal it from further infection.
+Once the area around the tooth is numb, we simply clean out the diseased canal, fill it with a biologically inert substance, and seal it to prevent further infection.

 A root canal is a conservative treatment that allows you to keep your natural tooth structure which is preferable to the alternative – tooth extraction.

-Cosmetic and Advanced Dentistry offers root canals in our Owings Mills, MD and Baltimore, MD dentist office.
-Call (410) 697-6290 to schedule an appointment with Dr. Vanderburg or request an appointment online.
+Cosmetic and Advanced Dentistry offers root canals in our Owings Mills, MD, and Baltimore, MD dentist office.
+Call 410.697.6290 to schedule an appointment with Dr. Patel or request an appointment online.
 Let us help you find relief from your painful tooth infection.